Art film: Antecedents: 1910–1920s

 The forerunners of art films include Italian silent film L'Inferno (1911), D. W. Griffith's Intolerance (1916) and the works of Russian filmmaker Sergei Eisenstein, who influenced the development of European cinema movements for decades.
 Eisenstein's film Battleship Potemkin (1925) was a revolutionary propaganda film he used to test his theories of using film editing to produce the greatest emotional response from an audience.
 The international critical renown that Eisenstein garnered from this film enabled him to direct October as part of a grand 10th anniversary celebration of the October Revolution of 1917.
 He later directed The General Line in 1929.

 The film by Alexander Dovzhenko Earth (1930), filmed under the influence of Eisenstein, is defined by some critics as the pinnacle of art cinema.

 Art films were also influenced by films by Spanish avant-garde creators, such as Luis Buñuel and Salvador Dalí (who made L'Age d'Or in 1930), and by the French playwright and filmmaker Jean Cocteau, whose 1932 avant-garde film The Blood of a Poet uses oneiric images throughout, including spinning wire models of a human head and rotating double-sided masks.
 In the 1920s, film societies began advocating the notion that films could be divided into "entertainment cinema directed towards a mass audience and a serious art cinema aimed at an intellectual audience".
 In England, Alfred Hitchcock and Ivor Montagu formed a film society and imported films they thought were "artistic achievements", such as "Soviet films of dialectical montage, and the expressionist films of the Universum Film A.G.
 (UFA) studios in Germany".

 Cinéma pur, a French avant-garde film movement in the 1920s and 1930s, also influenced the development of the idea of art film.
 The cinema pur film movement included several notable Dada artists.
 The Dadaists used film to transcend narrative storytelling conventions, bourgeois traditions, and conventional Aristotelian notions of time and space by creating a flexible montage of time and space.

 The cinema pur movement was influenced by German "absolute" filmmakers such as Hans Richter, Walter Ruttmann and Viking Eggeling.
 Richter falsely claimed that his 1921 film Rhythmus 21 was the first abstract film ever created.
 In fact, he was preceded by the Italian Futurists Bruno Corra and Arnaldo Ginna between 1911 and 1912 (as reported in the Futurist Manifesto of Cinema), as well as by fellow German artist Walter Ruttmann, who produced Lichtspiel Opus 1 in 1920.
 Nevertheless, Richter's film Rhythmus 21 is considered an important early abstract film.

 The first British "art cinema" was temporarily opened at the Palais de Luxe in London in 1929 by Elsie Cohen.
 She went on to establish a permanent location at the Academy Cinema in Oxford Street in 1931.

+Arthouse cinemas that specialized in the presentation of art films emerged on the east coast of the United States towards the end of the 1920s.
+Such cinemas were widespread in both the USA and Europe.